 Since nutrients in this form are easily absorbed, an elemental diet allows your digestive tract to rest without jeopardizing your nutritional intake.

-Additionally, healthcare providers may prescribe elemental diets for people who have undergone surgeries of the digestive tract or intestines, as well as those who struggle to meet their nutrient needs, such as people with cancer or anorexia nervosa.
+It can also benefit those who struggle to meet their nutrient needs, such as people with cancer or anorexia nervosa.

 An elemental diet consists of nutritionally complete, easily digestible formulas.
 It is usually used to manage digestive diseases and other medical issues, but some people may try it for weight loss.

 Those who follow an elemental diet typically consume only elemental formulas and no solid food.
 Water and plain tea are usually the only other permitted liquids.

 Elemental formulas come in liquid or powder form and can be administered via a feeding tube or mixed with water and consumed as a drink.

 Healthcare professionals often recommend drinking elemental formulas slowly to prevent cramping and stomach discomfort.
 They can also give the appropriate amount to administer and the rate of administration if you’re using a feeding tube.

 An elemental diet is almost always supervised by a registered dietitian and medical doctor who recommends the type and amount of formula based on each person’s calorie and nutrient needs.